divyanshuverma1/aws-eks-workshop-backup/README.md

    - Record the SubnetIds for the subnets that were created.
 You need this when you create your EKS cluster; these are the subnets that your worker nodes are launched into.

-#### 3. Go to EKS Console and Create EKS Cluster
+## 2. Turn on Cloud9 and install kubectl and aws-iam-authenticator

-Next step onwards is to prepare a client machine to install kubectl and manage your EKS Cluster/WorkerNodes, you can use your laptop, or using EC2 or simplest one is Cloud9
+Next step is to prepare a client machine to install kubectl and manage your EKS Cluster/WorkerNodes.
+We will use Cloud9 for this purpose.
+Spin up a Cloud9 instance by going to https://ap-southeast-1.console.aws.amazon.com/cloud9/home/product.

+**IMPORTANT!**
-IMPORTANT!
-If you Cloud9 by default STEP2 will failed because Cloud9 rotate credentials (secret/access key) and this is not supported by kubectl, because it detect/match the exact access key that represent IAM User that is used to initially create the cluster.
+Cloud9 rotate credentials (secret/access key) and this is not supported by kubectl, because it detect/match the exact access key that represent IAM User that is used to initially create the cluster.
-If you use Cloud9, then ensure you go to
-> Preferences -> AWS Settings -> Turn off "AWS managed temporary credentials" and back to your Cloud9 terminal and run
+If you use Cloud9, then ensure you go to > Preferences -> AWS Settings -> Turn off "AWS managed temporary credentials" and back to your Cloud9 terminal and run

 ```bash
   aws configure
 ```
 to configure your credentials and region where you run EKS Cluster.

-#### 4. install kubectl
+Kubernetes uses a command-line utility called kubectl for communicating with the cluster API server.
+Amazon EKS clusters also require the AWS IAM Authenticator for Kubernetes to allow IAM authentication for your Kubernetes cluster.
+Beginning with Kubernetes version 1.10, you can configure the kubectl client to work with Amazon EKS by installing the AWS IAM Authenticator for Kubernetes and modifying your kubectl configuration file to use it for authentication.

+**install kubectl**

    ```bash
    mkdir $HOME/bin
    curl -o kubectl https://amazon-eks.s3-us-west-2.amazonaws.com/1.10.3/2018-07-26/bin/linux/amd64/kubectl